What is Permaculture, Anyway?

 Want to enlist the secrets of permaculture in your garden or even your everyday life?
 Courses to earn a Permaculture Design Certificate are being offered all over the world.
 A quick Google search is all it takes to find out where courses and workshops are being held near you.

 Tayler is an Arizona native living in Portland, OR.
-A self-proclaimed “real foodie,” has done extensive research on food systems and took a leading role in activism on her college campus to spread education and awareness about healthy, ethical food.
+A self-proclaimed “real foodie,” she has done extensive research on food systems and took a leading role in activism on her college campus to spread education and awareness about healthy, ethical food.
 In 2013, she spent a few months living on a permaculture farm in Nepal conducting research on conservation farming and local food system governance.
-Tayler received a BS in Sustainability from Arizona State University in 2015 and is the operations manager for Urban Farm U and editor of two newsletters: Urban Farm Lifestyle and The Permaculture Life.
-She intends to use these as a medium for sharing knowledge and generating interest in urban farming and sustainability.
-Tayler can be reached at Tayler@urbanfarm.org.
+Tayler received a BS in Sustainability from Arizona State University in 2015 and is the operations manager for Urban Farm U and editor of Urban Farm Lifestyle Newsletter.